Michael O'Brien (Victorian politician): Political career

+Leader of the Opposition 2018–2021

 On 6 December 2018, O'Brien was elected the leader of the Liberal party after Guy resigned following the 2018 state election defeat.

-O'Brien's Chief of Staff Brett Hogan resigned from the position in 2021.
+He then arranged his Shadow Cabinet, with Cindy McLeish his deputy.

+O'Brien regularly attacked the government on its COVID-19 lockdown policies, more specifically contact tracing and hotel quarantine failures, even raising a motion of no confidence in the government.
+He also criticised then health minister, Martin Foley, on disregarding the mental health impacts of the lockdowns.

 In an Ipsos poll commissioned by The Age and Nine News in October 2020, only 15% of respondents approved of O'Brien's performance during the COVID-19 pandemic and 39% disapproved of his performance, with O'Brien trailing Daniel Andrews as preferred premier by 53% to 18%; among Coalition supporters, only 27% approved of his performance.
 Despite this negative polling, O'Brien stated that he was confident of remaining leader of the Victorian Liberals in 2022.

+Post-leadership 2021–present

 On 7 September 2021, O'Brien was replaced by Guy as party leader and opposition leader in a leadership spill.
-Initially, he declined to be in Guy's shadow cabinet, but in February 2022, he was appointed as shadow attorney-general.
+Initially, he declined to be in Guy's shadow cabinet, but in February 2022, he was appointed as shadow attorney-general, a role which he has held to the 11 October 2025.

-O’Brien was re-elected in 2022.
+O’Brien was re-elected to his seat of Malvern at the 2022 election, with a primary vote of 52.8%.

+On 9 September 2025, O'Brien announced he will retire from Parliament at the 2026 Victorian state election, making him become replaced as Shadow Attorney-General by James Newbury on 11 October 2025.

+Political views

+O'Brien is widely considered a moderate within the Liberal Party, and is conscious about climate change.

+He is focused on making the party more appealing to the traditional moderate 'Liberal heartland' areas lost in the 2022 federal election, an area in which his seat is situated.

 Personal life

 Michael O'Brien lives in his Malvern electorate with his wife and two children.

 O'Brien is a supporter of the Carlton Football Club in the Australian Football League, a very keen golfer, and is a co-founder of the Spring Street Blues, a Victorian MP supporter group for Carlton.

+He is also a fan of Scottish football club Celtic F.C.